Impacts of Excessive IdlingRewire Security

 - Warm up the interior of the vehicle by driving as well.
 Sitting in an idle car means breathing in the exhaust gas that leaks into the cabin.
 Damage to your health will be far greater than any warmth you may get while idling.
 If you’ve parked in front of a store and waiting, getting out of the car and going inside the store is actually healthier than sitting in the car.

 - Avoid drive-through fast food restaurants, park and order inside.
-If you have to use a drive-through restaurant, turn of the engine and wait for your order.
+If you have to use a drive-through restaurant, turn off the engine and wait for your order.

 - You can damage your car more than you can imagine by idling excessively.
 Prolonged periods of idling causes chemical build up inside the engine.
 Many crucial engine parts can be damaged and the added repair costs are far more than the cost of wasted fuel.

-According to statistics, UK’s high level of air pollution is believed to cause 40.000 premature deaths every year.
+According to statistics, the UK’s high level of air pollution is believed to cause 40.000 premature deaths every year.
 The current state of pollution levels in major cities is reaching critical levels.
-The easiest thing one can do to fight the air pollution is to stop unnecessary idling.
+The easiest thing one can do to fight air pollution is to stop unnecessary idling by using a car tracker.
 Not only it lowers the level of harmful CO2 produced by your car, but it also helps you cut down on your fuel bills.